Warhill High School: Band Program

-The Warhill Band program is currently under the direction of Tim Fary Jr. The founding director at Warhill was T. Jonathan Hargis followed by Hunter Kopczynski.
 When Warhill first opened the band was made up of 49 members, with the majority of the students coming from Lafayette High School under the redistricting of James City County.
 The band has since grown to 130 members and the achievements and reputation of the program continue to rise.
 The band has competed well in recent years and was named a Virginia Honor Band for the 2010–11, 2013–14, 2016-2017, 2017-2018, and 2018-2019 school years.
 The Warhill Bands include the Marching Lions, Wind Ensemble, Symphonic Band, two jazz ensembles and a percussion ensemble.
 In addition, the band has chamber ensembles for various functions, color guard, and collaborates with the Warhill Orchestra to pull members to play in the spring musical pit orchestra.
 In addition, members of the band are afforded full orchestra experiences each year as select members of the band combine with the string orchestra to perform works for full symphony orchestra each spring.